emias12/FinalYearProject/README.md

 - Contains the code to assign orientations to each centroid
 - Also contains code to generate plot of normals for each centroid as seen in the report

-### OptimiseAll.ipynb
-- This just gives an idea of how the Bayesian optimisation is run
-- Many more configuratins were experimented but not included
-- To plot convergence or partial dependency plots use plot_convergence(res_output) or plot_objective(res_output)

 ### Plot_EEG.ipynb
 - Has 3 plots
 - First is all eeg channels in one plot, can filter to desired channels